DWil01/Simple-Port-scanner/README.md

 This Simple Port Scanner is more than just a tool—it's an experience.
 By combining technical efficacy with creative flair, it aims to offer users an engaging and insightful look into network security.
 Potential employers will appreciate the balance of technical acumen and innovative presentation.

 Feel free to explore, use, and contribute to this project.
 Let's uncover the secrets that lie hidden in the shadows of the network!

----

-This write-up emphasizes both the technical capabilities and the creative aspects of your port scanner, making it appealing to potential employers who are looking for both technical skills and innovative thinking.